-Cyber attacks are increasing in terms of both volume and sophistication.
+Cyber attacks are increasing both in terms of volume and sophistication.
 It is therefore impossible to eradicate the risks.
 However, many online attacks can be detected or (ideally) prevented with basic security practices.

 There are a number of practical steps you can take, and guidance you can follow, to help protect against cyber crime.
-This includes managing cyber risk within your corporate governance structure as a business rather than a technology risk - i.e. planning and management by the Board, with senior management leading implementation of an information risk management regime and reassurance through the corporate governance process.
+This includes managing cyber risk within your corporate governance structure as a business rather than technology risk - i.e. proactive planning and management by the Board, with senior management leading implementation of an information risk management regime and reassurance through the corporate governance process.

-Plan:
+PLAN:

-- Protecting your information is a Board responsibility: Government guidance3 confirms that proactive management of the cyber risk at Board level is critical.
+- Protecting your information is a Board responsibility: Government guidance confirms that pro-active management of the cyber risk at Board level is critical.
 But does the Board have the full picture?
 Have they identified and agreed what are the key information assets, the likely cyber risks and the company's appetite for risk?
 Do they understand the impact on the company's reputation, share price or ability to survive if: (i) sensitive internal or customer information were to be stolen or compromised; or (ii) your online services were to be disrupted for a sustained period?
-Also, has responsibility for the cyber risk been appropriately allocated (e.g. is it on the risk register) and is the Board kept up to date with developments (for example, does the CIO provide regular intelligence updates on the latest threats and methods of attack)? - Is your business subject to any particular legal and/or compliance issues?
+Also, has responsibility for the cyber risk been appropriately allocated (e.g. is it on the risk register) and is the Board kept up to date with developments (for example, does the CIO provide regular intelligence updates on the latest threats and methods of attack)? - Is your business subject to any particular legal and/ or compliance issues?
 The data protection regime requires that adequate security measures are in place whenever an organisation is dealing with personal data, and certain sectors (for example, the financial services sector) have additional regulatory requirements.
 Also, different jurisdictions may have different legal requirements around key security techniques such as encryption (for example, some states prohibit encryption unless the encryption keys are provided to certain authorities).
-Multiple jurisdictions can also complicate matters as conflicting laws and regulations may make it difficult for multinational organisations to plan a single international strategy. - Have you considered how you would respond to an attack?
+Multiple jurisdictions can also complicate matters as conflicting laws and regulations may make it difficult for multi-national organisations to plan a single international strategy. - Have you considered how you would respond to an attack?
 Could you continue doing business?
 Would you need to notify anyone or obtain the help of any third parties?
-While good cyber hygiene practices will go a long way to protecting vital IT systems, they can never eradicate the problem altogether.
+While good cyber hygiene practices will - See our List of Useful Resources section of the Focus (below) for more information on guidance for boards and small businesses go a long way to protecting vital IT systems, they can never eradicate the problem altogether.
 An important part of effective cyber security is considering what should be done if there is a cyber attack.

-Implement:
+IMPLEMENT: